Posted Dec. 5, 2017

 - Looking for answers or support.

 In other words, it’s often the writing itself that sells your business offering, explains and answers questions, and helps customers put the product or service to maximum use.
-The product writing you create is how customers find you, why they decide to do business with you, and how they know how to use your products or services.
+The writing deliverables you create is how customers find you, why they decide to do business with you, and how they know how to use your products or services.

 That’s why it’s important to realize that the documents your organization produces are a customer deliverable.